vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 "The #beloved of Sri, who is infinite and whose form is the unique abode of all auspicious qualities "

 5. Rāmayana : Yuddha kanda 114-15 6.
-Viṣṇu purana 1-18-17 7.
+Viṣṇu purāṇa 1-18-17 7.
 Rāmayana : Aranyakanda 15-6 8.
 Rāmayana : Ayodhyakanda 31-2 9.
 Rāmayana : Sundarakanda 58–87 10.
 Rāmayana : Sundarakanda 58–90 11.
 Rāmayana : Ayodhyakanda 31-27

-12. Alavandar: Stotram 12A.
-Alavandar: Stotram 46 13.
-Alavandar: Chatussloki: 1 14.
-Alavandar Atmasiddhi 15.
+12. Aḷavandār: Stotram 12A.
+Aḷavandār: Stotram 46 13.
+Aḷavandār: Chatussloki: 1 14.
+Aḷavandār Atmasiddhi 15.
 Rāmanuja : Vedāntasara 16.
 Rāmanuja: Vedāntadeepa

 · THE FIVE THINGS TO BE KNOWN